Close Menu

 Does a factory reset change the iOS version?

-No, a factory reset through Settings leaves the current iOS version installed.
-Only restore via iTunes or Finder downloads the newest compatible build and installs it.
+No. A factory reset through Settings leaves the current iOS version installed.
+Only a restore via Finder or Apple Devices (or iTunes) downloads and installs the latest compatible version of software.

 Ali Usama